MachinePerceptionLab/Attentive_DFPrior/README.md

 ## Installation
-Please install all dependencies by following the instrutions here.
+Please install all dependencies by following the instructions here.
 You can use [anaconda](https://www.anaconda.com/) to finish the installation easily.

-You can bulid a conda environment called `df-prior`.
-Note that for linux users, you need to install `libopenexr-dev` first before building the environment.
+You can build a conda environment called `df-prior`.
+Note that for Linux users, you need to install `libopenexr-dev` first before building the environment.

 ```bash
 git clone https://github.com/MachinePerceptionLab/Attentive_DFPrior.git